ControlCore-Project/Mediator/README.md

 Now, controlcore.org is routed through the Kong APIs.

 # Configuring Secondary Kong (Only if the API Key generation is handled publicly)
 *Please ignore this section if the API key generation is not managed externally, exposing the Kong's admin APIs securely to the public.
-Therefore, this section is largely optional*
+Therefore, this section is largely optional.*

 Start Secondary Kong that functions as an Admin Kong
 ```